Constrained optimization of sensor placement for nuclear digital twins: Discussion and Outlook

 Furthermore, it might be very costly to place sensors in certain areas of the reactor, due to the need for specially designed sensors capable of withstanding harsh working conditions.
 Other areas may entail spatial constraints.
-Thus, multi-objective optimization based on optimizing both the cost and spatial locations of sensors is an interesting problem.
+Thus, multi-objective optimization based on optimizing the sensor cost, spatial locations, as well as predicted dynamics will be essential.
 Time-dependent dynamics and the study of transients is invaluable in the nuclear field.
-Sensor placement based on time-dependent data from OPTI-TWIST and the use of dynamic mode decomposition or a nonlinear embedding such as autoencoders is an interesting future direction for the developed sensor placement algorithm.
-In addition to the reconstruction of steady-state figures of merit, this research will attempt to progress towards addressing transients caused by power transients in test reactors such as TREAT.
-The ultimate goal is to extend the algorithms to inform users the optimal locations and timesteps to collect spatiotemporal sparse measurements to reconstruct core flow profiles during transients.
-This should naturally evolve to the capability of performing sensor optimal placement for multi-class classification, where the algorithm must select the sensor network capable of predicting which accident scenario is more likely to occur faster than real time.
-Examples of such accident scenarios include Loss of Coolant Accident (LOCA), Reactor Initiated Accidents (RIA), loss of power, etc. These scenarios can be easily realized in a non-destructive fashion within the TWIST prototype by opening a valve, or suddenly shutting the heater power off.
-Once successful, this work holds the potential to identify sensor maps capable of detecting off-normal conditions, anomalies, and injected signals, enhancing resilience and security of the physical twin against cyber-attacks.
+Sensor placement based on time-dependent data from OPTI-TWIST and the use of dynamic mode decomposition or a nonlinear embedding such as autoencoders can help generalize to new physics scenarios, and will require new uncertainty estimates that can handle bias inherent to these types of models.

+The ultimate goal is to extend the algorithms to inform users of optimal locations and timesteps to collect spatiotemporal sparse measurements to reconstruct core flow profiles during power transients.
+This should naturally evolve to the capability of performing optimal sensor placement for multi-class classification, where the algorithm must select the sensor network capable of predicting which accident scenario is more likely to occur faster than real time.
+Examples of such accident scenarios include Loss of Coolant Accident (LOCA), Reactor Initiated Accidents (RIA), and loss of power.
+These scenarios can be easily realized in a non-destructive fashion within the TWIST prototype by opening a valve, or suddenly shutting the heater power off.
+Data-driven sensing frameworks have the potential to identify sensor maps capable of detecting off-normal conditions, anomalies, and injected signals, enhancing resilience and security of the physical twin against cyber-attacks.